Contents

 6. Check your WiFi receiver

-It’s easy to blame your poor old router for slow WiFi, but how well are your devices actually picking up its signal?
+It’s easy to blame your router for slow WiFi, but how well are your devices actually picking up its signal?

 If you’ve got a piece of hardware that’s over five years old that always seems to have slow internet, it could be that its WiFi receiver is faulty.

-To test how good your device’s WiFi receptors are, simply take it to a friend’s house (preferably someone you know who has good broadband speed). 😛
+To test how good your device’s WiFi receivers are, a good test is to take it to a friend’s house – preferably someone you know who has good broadband speed.

 If it’s still slow, you might need to replace your device’s networking card or upgrade to a new piece of hardware.